Introduction

 Conclusion: Data First, AI After

-The numbers are relentless: 87% of AI projects fail.
+The numbers from industry are sobering: in the manufacturing context, current sources report only around 13% of AI projects succeeding.
 But it doesn't have to be that way.
-The reason for most failures isn't the model — it's data integration.
+A central reason for many failures isn't the model — it's data integration.

 For DACH companies, this means: